peterklipfel/stormthing/README.md

     juju debug-log

 to watch the output.
 If, for some reason, things go wrong, exit out, and run `juju destroy-environment` and start from the bootstrap again.
 However, this can take a couple minutes

+once these are started, run

+    juju add-relation wordpress mysql

+in order to connect the wordpress and mysql instance.
+Now, if you would like to view the wordpress instance, use

+    juju expose wordpress

+and the wordpress site should be available at the ip specified